Biden begins first leg of foreign trip with climate talks

 "He feels you're not the American president — you're not really doing your job as American president — if you're not raising issues of human rights," said Sullivan.
 "You can expect that he will raise human rights issues in that meeting, as he will with other leaders that he encounters at the G-20."

-Sullivan said Mr. Biden and other senior officials would also advocate for the release of imprisoned Egyptian pro-democracy activist Alaa Abdel-Fattah, whose family said they were told by prison officials he was undergoing an undefined medical intervention amid a hunger strike that escalated Sunday.
+Sullivan said the president and other senior officials would also advocate for the release of imprisoned Egyptian pro-democracy activist Alaa Abdel-Fattah, whose family said they were told by prison officials he was undergoing an undefined medical intervention amid a hunger strike that escalated Sunday.

 After his brief stop in Egypt, the president will continue on to Cambodia for a summit of the Association of Southeast Asian Nations to reinforce the U.S. commitment to the region in the face of China's increasing assertiveness.